 the future of libraries in the digital age

-Join the free event about expertise, competencies, and careers #Library2017 #libchat #tlchat #library library20.com
+Join the free event about Digital Literacy and Fake News #Library2017 #libchat #tlchat #library library20.com

-The first of three Library 2.017 mini-conferences: "Expertise, Competencies and Careers," has been announce and will be held online (and for free) March 29th, from 12:00 - 3:00 pm US-Pacific Daylight Time.
+The second of three Library 2.017 mini-conferences: "Digital Literacy and Fake News," has been announced and will be held online (and for free) June 1st, from 12:00 - 3:00 pm US-Pacific Daylight Time.

 More information and registration is available at http://www.library20.com.